 A visual feedback tool is used to study and understand the experience of users with a website in terms of usability.
 It helps marketers and CX managers collect feedback through surveys that can be directly embedded in the website or triggered based on user activity on your platform.

 For example, to collect website UX feedback, you can add a survey to your home screen.
-To collect specific visual feedback, such as feedback on a new website feature, you can have website popup surveys triggered right after the user is done using that feature.
+To collect specific visual feedback, such as feedback on a new website feature or create a perfect website, you can have website popup surveys triggered right after the user is done using that feature.